Patio ideas on a budget – 18 cost-effective ways to transform your outdoor space

 Try a nifty upcycling idea by repurposing a mismatched collection of kitchen and dining chairs with garden paint ideas.
 Most types of wooden chairs and even dining tables will work outdoors, with the right outdoor paint to protect them from the elements.
 Mismatched chairs painted in toning pastel shades or colour-pop brights creates a fun, quirky look that is fab for brightening up a plain patio.

-‘To get started, bare wood is best, but old coatings can be painted over if they are water-based and correctly prepared,’ says Becky Rackstraw, Director at Protek.
-‘Simply clean the wood with a damp cloth, strip off any loose paint then sand down and wipe clean.’
+‘To get started, bare wood is best, but old coatings can be painted over if they are water-based and correctly prepared,’ says Becky Rackstraw, director at Protek.
+‘Simply clean the wood with a damp cloth, strip off any loose paint then sand down and wipe clean before painting.’

 Repurpose indoor items to create quirky outdoor planters and baskets.
-They'll add bags of personality to your outdoor space, not to mention costing nothing to put together.
-An old shower caddy that’s no longer needed in the bathroom, makes the perfect tiered storage for holding a selection of flower-filled pots and adding colour to wall space.
+They'll add bags of personality to your outdoor space, not to mention they cost nothing to put together.
+An old shower caddy that’s no longer needed in the bathroom makes the perfect tiered storage for holding a selection of flower-filled pots and adding colour to wall space.
 Using the wall is a great trick for small patio ideas to add colour and character when floor area is limited.

 If it's a metal shower caddy and it’s looking a little rusty, just brush off any flaking areas and use spray paint to refresh the finish.
 There’s bound to be a leftover can lurking in the shed or garage.
 Look to other household items that can also be upcycled for outdoor planters.
-Old colanders make fab hanging baskets, vintage teapots and watering cans make fun planters or use an old wheelbarrow filled with compost and planted up with bright blooms.
+Old colanders make fab hanging baskets, vintage teapots and watering cans make fun planters, or use an old wheelbarrow filled with compost and plant it up with bright blooms.

 wooden outdoor table with tableware and tiled table protector